mbaltieri/mbaltieri.github.io/news/_posts/2023-01-08-winter-school-agency.md

 Manuel was invited to be a lecturer for the 2023 edition of the Winter School, where he will cover approaches to the study of agency and first-principles mathematical theories of what it means to be an agent.

-Presentation material (PDFs and recordings) available in the ["Presentations" page](/research/presentations).
+Presentation material (PDFs and recordings) available in the ["Talks" page](/research/presentations).